1. Where do I find detailed information about partitioning?

 The following factors influence runtime and performance of repartitioning activities:

-Area SAP Notes Details
+Area | SAP Notes | Details |

-Available system resources in terms of CPU and memory can impact the repartitioning runtime.
-It is important that enough memory is available to repartition without having to perform unloads or swapping.
+System resources | Available system resources in terms of CPU and memory can impact the repartitioning runtime.
+It is important that enough memory is available to repartition without having to perform unloads or swapping. | |

-Disk I/O performance 1999930 Bottlenecks in the I/O stack can significantly increase the repartitioning time.
+Disk I/O performance | 1999930 | Bottlenecks in the I/O stack can significantly increase the repartitioning time. |

-SAP HANA configuration
+SAP HANA configuration |

-Higher values (up to 128 split threads and 20 bulk load threads) result in higher parallelism if sufficient resources are available and the partitioning criteria fulfill the multiple / divider rule (see "Partitioning criteria" below).
-If SAP HANA downgrades the parallelism due to limited memory, the following entry is written to the database trace (SAP Note 2380176):
+In general it is important to make sure that SAP HANA is configured based on SAP best practices as described in SAP Note 2600030.
+In addition you can use the following setting to adjust parallelism for split and bulk load during table repartitioning: Higher values (up to 128 split threads and 20 bulk load threads) result in higher parallelism if sufficient resources are available and the partitioning criteria fulfill the multiple / divider rule (see "Partitioning criteria" below).
+If SAP HANA downgrades the parallelism due to limited memory, the following entry is written to the database trace (SAP Note 2380176): SAP Note 2874176 provides further parameter recommendations for redistribution / repartitioning activities. |

-Delta storage
+Delta storage |

 Size and workload on the delta storage can have a performance impact, so the following considerations are useful:

-SAP Note 2871405 suggests a change to the auto merge decision function in context of online repartitioning operations in order to increase the number of merges, thus reducing the memory requirements.
+SAP Note 2871405 suggests a change to the auto merge decision function in context of online repartitioning operations in order to increase the number of merges, thus reducing the memory requirements. |

-Partitioning criteria
+Partitioning criteria |

 If you repartition tables that are already partitioned, the following rules can reduce the effort and runtime:

-Availability of table data in memory
+Availability of table data in memory |

 All table data has to be read during repartitioning, so in the following scenarios significant overhead can be introduced when data has to be read from disk:

-From a LOB perspective it is more efficient to use packed LOBs.
-If a table doesn't contain packed LOBs, yet, the following can be used for migrating (SAP Note 2220627):
+The following command can be used to load all column tables into memory: From a LOB perspective it is more efficient to use packed LOBs.
+If a table doesn't contain packed LOBs, yet, the following can be used for migrating (SAP Note 2220627): Attention: With SAP HANA <= 2.00.046 orphan persistence files can remain in case packed LOBs were already used before and a manual cleanup is required (SAP Note 2910004). |

-Index considerations
+Index considerations |

 The existence of large multi-column indexes can slow down the partitioning throughput in some cases.
 You can detect expensive index processing via thread analysis (SAP Note 2114710).
-For example, the following thread method indicates expensive parallelized processing for the primary key ($trexexternalkey$):
+For example, the following thread method indicates expensive parallelized processing for the primary key ($trexexternalkey$): It is possible that a recreation of the index after the repartitioning is quicker than the actual repartitioning of the index.
+In this case you can proceed as follows and drop the index before starting the repartitioning:

 40. How does an example for repartitioning look like?